 (3) A hybrid distribution system where one truck can carry product for immediate sale as well as product that was previously ordered through the presale system.

-(4) The telemarketing program, which could be combined with pre-sales visits.
+(4) The telemarketing program, could be combined with pre-sales visits.

 (5) Sales through third-party wholesalers.